-When pitted against Amazon’s own agent, Rufus, on the exact same live catalog and inventory, that design difference translated into a decisive win:
+When pitted against Amazon’s own agent, Rufus, on the exact same live catalog and inventory, Apollo-1 scored a decisive win:

 This result was achieved using a strict, one-shot scoring methodology.
 Unlike most leaderboards that cherry-pick the best response from batches of generations, we score the first and only response.
 It’s a simple, reproducible, and brutally honest snapshot of how an agent performs when a real customer is waiting.